-Flow fluctuations may increase the amount of organisms available to drift-feeding fish, although this may only occur for a short period (e.g., a few days or less), depending on the density and replacement capacity of benthic invertebrates.
-For example, a twofold daily variation in discharge resulted in a greater than tenfold increase in drift concentrations of Gammarus and New Zealand mudsnails while blackfly drift concentrations decreased by more than 80% as discharge doubled.
+Conversely, daily flow fluctuations may benefit the aquatic food base, if they have a strong negative impact on New Zealand mudsnails.
+In laboratory experiments, there was an average mudsnail survival of 50% from 1 to 7 hours of exposure, while 8 to 9 hours of exposure killed 88% of the mudsnails with none surviving a 14-hour exposure (Shannon et al. 2003b).
+However, New Zealand mudsnails occur on both stable and unstable habitats, so they can quickly colonize newly submerged habitats (Melis et al. 2006).
+Flow fluctuations may also increase the amount of organisms available to drift-feeding fish, although this may only occur for a short period (e.g., a few days or less) depending on the density and replacement capacity of benthic invertebrates.
+For example, a twofold daily variation in discharge resulted in a >10-fold increase in drift concentrations of Gammarus and New Zealand mudsnails while blackfly drift concentrations decreased by over 80% as discharge doubled.
 Midge drift concentrations increased proportional to discharge (Kennedy et al. 2014).

 As the daily range in flows increases, there is greater divergence in habitat conditions between low and high flows, and there will likely be fewer taxa that can withstand such variability.
 Consequently, the ratio of the regulated high and low flows may become as important as the base flow as an influencing factor determining biotic composition (Jones 2013).
 Ramping rate restrictions may allow sufficient time for aquatic macroinvertebrates to respond to daily flow fluctuations (Patterson and Smokorowski 2011).
-Rapid up-ramping can result in rapid increases in shear stress, potentially causing catastrophic drift or the large-scale displacement of invertebrates from the sediment (Gibbins et al. 2007).
-Perry and Perry (1986) observed a greater number of aquatic invertebrates stranded when the down-ramping rate was rapid; indicating that unlimited down-ramping is a potential cause of increased invertebrate mortality (Smokorowski 2010).
-In addition, high ramping rates potentially favor adnate diatom species over the more upright species, the latter of which macroinvertebrates and fishes more readily consumed (Hardwick et al. 1992; Pinney 1991; Biggs 1996).
+Rapid up-ramping can result in rapid increases in shear stress, potentially causing catastrophic drift or the large scale displacement of invertebrates from the sediment (Gibbins et al. 2007).
+Perry and Perry (1986) observed a greater number of aquatic invertebrates stranded when the down ramping rate was rapid; indicating that unlimited down ramping is a potential cause of increased invertebrate mortality (Smokorowski 2010).
+Also, high ramping rates potentially favor adnate diatom species over the more upright species, the latter of which macroinvertebrates and fishes more readily consumed (Hardwick et al. 1992; Pinney 1991; Biggs 1996).

 Miller and Judson (2014) observed that, during a daily hydropeaking schedule, macroinvertebrate drift biomass below Flaming Gorge Dam in the Green River increased during the rising limb of the daily hydrograph and declined prior to the cessation of the peak.
 Macroinvertebrate drift increases were correlated with the biomass of drifting vegetation.
 As the study by Miller and Judson (2014) occurred over winter, the rate of vegetation export declined over time due to senescence caused by decreased light levels and cooler temperatures.
 This at least partly accounted for the observed declines in macroinvertebrate drift after 30 to 60 days (Miller and Judson 2014).

 During base operations, up-ramping rates are the same at 4,000 cfs for all alternatives except for Alternatives F and G that would not have a daily range in flows.
 Down-ramping rates would be highest for Alternative B (4,000 cfs for November through March and 3,000 cfs in the other months), followed by the Alternatives C, D, and E (2,500 cfs) and Alternative A (1,500 cfs).
 Alternatives F and G both feature steady flows in all months.